jeremy-oc/webdev-program/courses/4_introduction-to-javascript/2_variables-and-io.md

 ## Next Steps

-Once you've mastered variables and basic input/output and completed your Personal Information Card project, you're ready to move on to [Part 3: Making Decisions with Conditionals](3_conditionals.md) where you'll learn to make your programs respond intelligently to different situations.
+Once you've mastered variables and basic input/output and completed your Age Calculator project, you're ready to move on to [Part 3: Making Decisions with Conditionals](3_conditionals.md) where you'll learn to make your programs respond intelligently to different situations.